The Addams Family (musical): Analysis of book and music

 In addition to the original characters created by Addams, the musical introduces the new roles of Mal, Alice, and Lucas Beineke, who are described as "straight arrow Midwesterners."
 The ensemble consists of a group of Addams Family ancestors, each from a different time period.

 Lippa said he wrote most of the score to match each character's personality.
 This included giving Gomez a Flamenco-style Spanish score, Wednesday a more contemporary score, and Fester a vaudevillian score.
 "Let's Not Talk About Anything Else but Love" is "jazzy/swingy/catchy" and "Happy/Sad" is a ballad reminiscent of Stephen Sondheim.

-Fester's feature "The Moon and Me" and his portion of "Full Disclosure," in which he reveals that he has fallen in love with the moon, includes quotations from Claude Debussy's "Clair de lune."

 Original Broadway cast recording

 An original Broadway cast recording was produced by Decca Broadway.
 Featuring most of the show's musical numbers, it was released on June 8, 2010, although it was available to purchase at the Lunt-Fontanne Theatre from June 1, 2010.

 The album was recorded on April 19, 2010, and was produced by Lippa.

 Note: "Not Today" was sung by Lippa as a bonus track for the iTunes release of the cast recording.